Chair in orbit

 I invited leaders from these and other religious groups to give evidence for our court campaign.

-Last year I was running out of groups to get kicked out of so the NZARH spun me full circle and kicked me off their board, and even barred me from being a member.
+The saddest of these expulsions came last year, when I was voted out off the NZARH board, and even barred from being a member.
+They had been the main funder of our religion in schools campaign.
 Their reason?
 They didn't like a public opinion survey I did early 2020.
 It covered a number of Christian programmes in state schools but the one that stuck in their craw was one asking whether they favoured the government's plan to introduce education about all religions and philosophies into state schools.
 This was too friendly to the enemy for some members.

 A few months later our whole legal campaign got kicked out: we had to withdraw our complaint to the High Court because the law we were fighting had changed, and some of our evidence ceased to be relevant.
 This was a further reason why I wanted to discuss new issues and tactics; the alternative would have been to give up.